decred/decrediton/README.md

 - `app/node_modules/dcrwin32ipc/build/Release/dcrwin32ipc.node`
 - `app/node_modules/grpc/src/node/extension_binary/electron-v3.0-win32-x64/grpc_node.node`

-*Note*: `yarn start` does _not_ currently correctly load the dcrwin32ipc module, so testing with yarn build/start will fail to correctly unload dcrd/dcrwallet when closing.
+*Note*: `bun run start` does _not_ currently correctly load the dcrwin32ipc module, so testing with bun run build/start will fail to correctly unload dcrd/dcrwallet when closing.

 When using git bash, `cmd.exe` or Powershell, you might need to install [MingW-w64](https://www.mingw-w64.org/) to get access to gcc and be able to compile libdex.
 After installing it, ensure `gcc` and `python` are accessible in console (add the appropriate binary paths to the `%PATH%` environment variable).